Ankeshansh/Country-Clustering/README.md

 ## **Directory Structure**

+root/                           # Root directory of the project
-root/ ├── Country_Clustering.ipynb # Main notebook with EDA, clustering, and visualizations ├── data/ # Folder containing the dataset ├── results/ # Folder for storing output visualizations └── README.md # Project documentation
+├── Country_Clustering.ipynb    # Jupyter Notebook containing data analysis, clustering, and visualizations
+├── data/                       # Folder storing the dataset used for clustering
+├── results/                    # Folder where output visualizations (graphs, charts) are saved
+└── README.md                   # Documentation file explaining the project